About this item

 Review Quotes

-"Preaching in an Age of Distraction is solid and helpful counsel from one who's a longtime pastor and has taught pastors for many years.
-Wise pastors will take his insights to heart while facing the challenge of preaching in this distracted age."
+"Preaching in an Age of Distraction is solid and helpful counsel from a long-time pastor who has taught pastors for many years.
+Wise pastors will take his insights to heart as we face the challenge of preaching in this distracted age."

 About the Author